uchicago-cs/cmsc22000/website/hw/hw1.rst

    would see if you physically logged into a CSIL machine.
 However, this option may not work well for low-bandwidth Internet connections.

+Throughout the homework assignment, you will have to make some simple edits to a few text files.
+If you are using SSH, we suggest you use a command-line editor for this (like Vi, emacs, nano, etc.), or Ubuntu's built-in Text Editor if using the Virtual Desktop.
+You do not need to use a full-featured code editor in this homework assignment.

 In future homeworks, there will be more flexibility on where you can do your work, including working locally on your own computer.